CrossOmics/Lotus/docs/api/preprocess.rst

    **Biological Background:**

-   In single-cell sequencing, low-quality cells may be caused by:
+   In single-cell sequencing, low-quality cells may be caused by cell death or damage, doublets (multiple cells), or sequencing technical issues.
-   - Cell death or damage
-   - Doublets (multiple cells)
-   - Sequencing technical issues

 By calculating metrics such as total counts and number of expressed genes, these low-quality cells can be identified.

 Filtering
 ~~~~~~~~~